iansan5653/improved-record/README.md

   interface (properties defined like `property?: Type`).
 - When creating factories, all required properties must have their default set to the unique `required` symbol.
 This is required because of how immutable.js works behind the scenes.
-- `undefined` cannot be used as a default property (use `null` instead). `undefined` can still be used as a type for properties without default values.
+- `undefined` cannot be used as a default value or as a value for required types.
+Use `null` instead.
 - When creating record instances, all properties without default values (required properties in the shape interface) are required.
 Properties with default values can still be overridden.
 - When calling `delete` or `remove` on an instance, only properties with defaults (optional